 - flu vaccine

-Getting these vaccines means you'll be protected against COVID-19 and immune to the flu and whooping cough.
+Getting these vaccines means you'll be protected against serious illness from COVID-19, flu and whooping cough.
 You'll also protect your child while they're in your womb and for the first few months of their life.

 Whooping cough vaccine